joshbullough96/budget-app/README.md

 # Budget App

 `budget-app` is a local-first desktop budgeting application built with Electron, plain JavaScript, NeDB, and a renderer-driven UI.
-It is designed around zero-based budgeting: track accounts, categorize transactions, schedule transfers, and assign money across budget lines by month.
+It is designed around zero-based budgeting: track accounts and debt, categorize transactions, schedule transfers, assign money across budget lines by month, and model loan payoff scenarios without changing the ledger.

 Unlike a cloud budgeting tool, this app keeps profile and budget data on the local machine.
 Each user can have multiple budgets, and each budget gets its own local datastore.